The motivic anabelian geometry of local heights on abelian varieties: The main theorem ( -adic version)

 If we pick an embedding $K\hookrightarrow\C$, then $L^\times(\C)$ is an oriented $\C^\times$-bundle over the torus $A(\C)$.
 The homotopy exact sequence associated to a fibration ensures that is a central extension of an abelian group by an abelian group.
+By the comparison in example \ref{ex:fundamental_groups_as_malcev_completions} and proposition \ref{prop:properties_of_malcev}, the corresponding sequence

-In particular, by the comparison between topological and (\'etale) pro-unipotent fundamental groups, we see that $U/\Q_\ell$ is a $G_K$-equivariant central extension arising from the fibration sequence $(\G_m,1)\hookrightarrow(L^\times,\tilde 0)\twoheadrightarrow(A,0)$.
-In particular, $U$ is a $2$-step unipotent group.
+on \'etale fundamental groups arising from the fibration sequence $(\G_m,1)\hookrightarrow(L^\times,\tilde 0)\twoheadrightarrow(A,0)$ can be identified (after a suitable choice of a embedding $\bar K\hookrightarrow\C$) with the $\Q_\ell$-Mal\u cev completion of the first sequence.
+Hence, by proposition \ref{prop:properties_of_malcev}, sequence \ref{eq:pi_1_of_L} is also a central extension and, in particular, $U$ is a $2$-step unipotent group.

-Since all the unipotent groups involved are isomorphic to affine space as varieties, it follows that $\Q_\ell(1)\subseteq U(\Q_\ell)$ has the subspace topology and $U(\Q_\ell)\rightarrow V_\ell A$ has a continuous splitting, so that we obtain (part of) a long exact sequence in continuous Galois cohomology (see section \ref{s:reps}).
-If we now assume that $\ell\neq p$, then the first term vanishes, as does the last (for instance by the Euler--Poincar\'e dimension formula), and hence $\H^1(G_K,\Q_\ell(1))\actsarrow\H^1(G_K,U(\Q_\ell))$ is bijective.
-In particular, we have a well-defined composite
+Now, since all the unipotent groups appearing in sequence \ref{eq:pi_1_of_L} are isomorphic to affine space as varieties, it follows that $\Q_\ell(1)\subseteq U(\Q_\ell)$ has the subspace topology and $U(\Q_\ell)\twoheadrightarrow V_\ell A$ has a continuous splitting, so that we obtain (part of) a long exact sequence in continuous Galois cohomology (see \S\ref{c:reps}).
+The leftmost term vanishes since $A(K)_\tors$ is finite, and the rightmost term vanishes by the Euler--Poincar\'e characteristic formula.
+Hence the map $\H^1(G_K,\Q_\ell(1))\rightarrow\H^1(G_K,U(\Q_\ell))$ is bijective, so that we have a well-defined composite map where the final isomorphism arises from Kummer theory.

 It remains to show that the $\lambda_L$ are the N\'eron log-metrics on our varying line bundle $L$ (and in particular that they are $\Q$-valued).
 In order to do this, we just need to verify that these functions satisfy a certain list of properties uniquely characterising the N\'eron log-metric, analogous to those characterising N\'eron functions \cite[Theorem 11.1.1]{lang}.
 Since the functions we are interested in are not taking values in $\R$, the exact conditions are a little delicate.